nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/elasticsearch-setup.md

 3. On completion, you have to delete the old unused index.

 {{#> callout type='warning' }}
-Note that using managed alias requires more disk space on Elastic nodes because you have multiple indexes of the repository.
+Note that using managed aliases requires more disk space on Elastic nodes because you have multiple indexes of the repository.
 Also, you have to manually delete old repository indexes when reindexing is completed.
 {{/callout}}